-4.7.2 Daily Guarantee.
-Vendor will be paid a minimum guaranteed payment for each calendar day the crew is under hire.
+4.8.2 Daily Guarantee.
+Contractor will be paid a minimum guaranteed payment for each calendar day the crew is under hire.
 The Daily Guarantee rate will be calculated as follows:

-- 8 hours x number of crew members x hourly bid rate - For the first day of dispatch and last day when released from the incident, Vendor will be compensated for actual hours worked including travel time. - Daily Guarantee does not apply if Vendor is in non-compliance or if the crew is unable to perform all or part of the designated shift.
+- 8 hours x number of crew members x hourly bid rate - For the first day of dispatch and last day when released from the incident, Contractor will be compensated for actual hours worked including travel time. - No payment will be made when the Contractor is off-shift in compliance with mandatory work/rest and length of assignment provisions found in section 3.2.2. - Daily Guarantee does not apply if Contractor is in non-compliance or if the crew is unable to perform all or part of the designated shift.
 In such event, only actual hours worked will be paid.